 Grade Change Guidelines and Policies: "The grade each student receives for any course of study is determined by the teacher of the course.
-Except in the cases of clerical or mechanical error, fraud, bad faith, or incompetency, the determination of the grade is final (Education Code 49066)."
+Except in the cases of clerical or mechanical error, fraud, bad faith, or incompetency, the determination of the grade is final (Education Code 49066)" (Administrative Handbook, Department of Secondary Schools, Archdiocese of Los Angeles).